 We’ve talked about the differences between positive cash flow and negative gearing.
-But let's have a look at how this might work in practice.
+Let's have a look at how this might work in practice.

 An example of positive cash flow

 Chris is a hairdresser—a chopper of considerable talent.
-He started out as an apprentice a decade ago and worked his way up.
+He started out as an apprentice and worked his way up.
 A couple of years ago, he went out on his own and started up 'The Do'—a thriving salon on a busy shopping strip.

 Over the past decade, Chris has steadily saved a $170,000 deposit to buy an investment property.
 He looked for ages, just missed out at a couple of auctions—but then saw the perfect inner-city apartment.
 He took the plunge and used his $170,000 as a (40%) deposit towards the $425,000 cost.

 He found tenants easily enough, and now the property generates $2,000 rent a month.
 The mortgage plus other expenses total $1,000 per month.
 For Chris, that’s $1,000 of positive income a month (or $12,000 per year).

 To calculate the yield, dividing $12,000 by Chris's initial $170,000 investment results in a 7.05% return.

 This is a positive cash flow.

 Reveka's a builder.
 She doesn’t own a business, but works for someone else.